 We have had the Visual Countdown Timer app for just over a year, and it has helped us so much especially in changing activities.
 Premium bundles are available for $.99 each and full packages with ads removed for $2.99.
 The company Fehners Software concentrates on developing useful apps for families.

 KazuTime is unique from the others because it focuses on caring for, and following a puppy while they do tasks.
 For animal lovers or kids with pets, this could be really useful.
+They have a whole list of ways to use KazuTime at home.
+This is super innovative and makes activities fun.
+Who doesn’t want to compete against their virtual pet to clean up the room!
 This app is available on the App Store, Google Play and Amazon.

 Need educational apps for your kiddos?
 Check out COVID-19 Screen Time Tips!